ncatlab/nlab-content/pages/4/2/2/1/1224/content.md

 **([[subcategory|inclusion]] of a [[terminal object]] is [[final functor]])** \linebreak If $D$ has a [[terminal object]] then the functor $F : {*} \to D$ that picks that terminal object is final: for every $d \in D$ the [[comma category]] $d/F$ is equivalent to $*$.
 The converse is also true: if a functor $*\to D$ is final, then its image is a terminal object.

 In this case the statement about preservation of colimits states that the colimit over a category with a terminal object is the value of the diagram at that object.
 Which is also readily checked directly.

+More generally, a functor whose domain is a [[discrete category]] is final if and only if it is a right adjoint.

 \end{example}